 Would you make a good advertising sales agent?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 An advertising sales agent will typically do the following:

 Most advertising sales agents work outside the office occasionally, calling on clients and prospective clients at their places of business.
 Some may make telephone sales calls as well—calling prospects, attempting to sell the media firm's advertising space or time, and arranging follow-up appointments with interested prospects.

 A critical part of building relationships with clients is learning about their needs.
 Before the first meeting with a client, a sales agent will gather background information on the client's products, current clients, prospective clients, and the geographic area of the target market.

 The sales agent then meets with the client to explain how specific types of advertising will help promote the client's products or services most effectively.
 If a client wishes to proceed, the advertising sales agent prepares an advertising proposal to present to the client.
 The proposal may include an overview of the advertising medium to be used, sample advertisements, and cost estimates for the project.

 Selling can be stressful because income and job security depend directly on the agent's ability to keep and expand their client base.
 Companies generally set monthly sales quotas and place considerable pressure on advertising sales agents to meet those quotas.

 Getting new accounts is an important part of the job, and agents may spend much of their time travelling to and visiting prospective advertisers and maintaining relationships with current clients.
 Sales agents also may work in their employer's offices and handle sales for walk-in clients, or for those who call to inquire about advertising.